apoorv2904/product_challenge_hackerearth/README.md

 My Transfer Learning solution to Grocery Product Detection Challenge at HackerEarth https://www.hackerearth.com/problem/machine-learning/identify-the-objects/

-This is the barebone setup.
 To run the code follow option 1 or 2

 OPTION 1
     - Place Training Images in the folder "train_img"